BinduKasturi/ArcadeGame/README.md

 + life line will be reduced for every increment in dangerCount by 2.
 + score and life line is an addon for this project.
 + when the life line is over a message will be displayed.
 User can play the game again by clicking on the PlayAgain button.
 Window will be refreshed if player clicks on PlayAgain button.
 + User can play the game by opening `index.html` file in browser.
-So please open `index.html` file in chrome.
+So please open `index.html` file in browser.